NovuForum/NovuForum/README.md

 4. Profit?
 Profit!

-* (Optional: Copy the site.apache2 file to /etc/apache2/sites-enabled/)
+* (Optional: Copy the site.apache2 file to /etc/apache2/sites-enabled/ & restart apache2)
-* (Optional: Restart Apache2)

 ## Coders
 [Joarc](https://www.joarc.se/): Coded websites for many years, just not any projects for public use.